-- Prepare the network devices you wish to network.
-Make sure you have installed 10BASE-T or 100BASE-TX network interface cards for connecting to the switch's RJ-45 (MDI-X) station ports. - Prepare straight-through shielded or unshielded twisted-pair cables with RJ-45 plugs at both ends.
+- Note: If auto-negotiation is disabled for an RJ-45 port, the auto-MDI/MDI-X pin signal configuration is also disabled. - Prepare the network devices you wish to network.
+Make sure you have installed 10BASE-T or 100BASE-TX network interface cards for connecting to the switch's RJ-45 station ports. - Prepare straight-through shielded or unshielded twisted-pair cables with RJ-45 plugs at both ends.
 Use 100-ohm Category 3, 4 or 5 cable for standard 10 Mbps Ethernet connections, or 100-ohm Category 5 cable for 100 Mbps Fast Ethernet connections. - 3.
 Connect one end of the cable to the RJ-45 port of the network interface card, and the other end to any available RJ-45 port on the switch.
 All RJ-45 ports support 10 Mbps and 100 Mbps Ethernet connections.
 When inserting an RJ-45 plug, be sure the tab on the plug clicks into position to ensure that it is properly seated.
-Using the switch in a stand-alone configuration, you can network up to 24 end nodes. - Caution: Do not plug a phone jack connector into any RJ-45 port.
+Using the switch in a stand-alone configuration, you can network up to 48 end nodes. - Caution: Do not plug a phone jack connector into any RJ-45 port.
 This may damage the switch.
-Instead, use only twisted-pair cables with RJ-45 connectors that conform with FCC standards. - When connecting to another compatible switch or hub, use straight-through cable to connect to an MDI port on the other device.
+Instead, use only twisted-pair cables with RJ-45 connectors that conform with FCC standards. - Notes: 1.
+When connecting to another compatible switch or hub with auto-negotiation disabled, use straight-through cable to connect to an MDI port on the other device.
 You may also attach to MDI-X station ports at both ends if you use crossover cabling.
 (Refer to "Port and Cable Assignments" on page 17 for a description of crossover cable.) - 2.
 Make sure each twisted-pair cable does not exceed 100 meters (328 feet). - 3.
 We advise using Category 5 cable for all network connections to avoid any confusion or inconvenience in the future when you upgrade attached devices to Fast Ethernet.